Shrum Mound

-Shrum Mound is a Native American burial mound in Campbell Memorial Park in Columbus, Ohio.
-The mound was created around 2,000 years ago by the Pre-Columbian Native American Adena culture.
-The site was added to the National Register of Historic Places in 1970.
+Shrum Mound is a Native American conical burial mound in Campbell Memorial Park in Columbus, Ohio, built by people of the Adena culture roughly 2,000 years ago.
+It is one of the last surviving ancient mounds within the city of Columbus.
+The mound was entered on the National Register of Historic Places on November 10, 1970, under the official listing name "Campbell Mound."